 It doesn't end there.
 Over the years there have been many other wealthy developers and businesses, ANGI, Prent, GOEX and WW Grainger just to name a few, who have received collectivist government revenue for their business projects.
 I'm barely skimming the surface and this is only Janesville.

-Fear market enterprise has now reached the point where they no longer even guarantee jobs or adding workers in exchange for the financial aid.
-Some have even boldly justified their demands on local government with the line, "the community (taxpayers) needs some skin in the game."
+Fear market enterprise has now reached the point in Janesville where they no longer even guarantee existing jobs or add workers in exchange for the financial aid.
+Some have boldly justified their demands on local government with the line, "the community (taxpayers) needs some skin in the game."
 Yes, they demand "government get out of the way" but also want "public-private partnerships."
-Some of them have implied that promising to pay their property taxes is payment enough in return for huge taxpayer funded cash hand-outs.
+Some of them have implied that the promise to pay their property taxes is payment enough in return for huge taxpayer funded cash hand-outs.
 No kidding.

 So here's the core of the paradox.
 These fine principled free market conservatives claim it is government and liberals (particularly progressives) and liberalism that stifle growth by applying collectivism to expand the role of government into the free markets - thereby picking winners and losers in industry and creating uncompetitive advantages.
 Yet that is precisely where Seneca, WW Grainger, Sara or Hendricks Developments and their business lobbies, Rock County 5.0 and Forward Janesville, go to first for help.
-If government is so inefficient, so terrible and so destructive to free market competition, why do these folks, many of them politically conservative, wealthy by any standard and ideologically conditioned against (supposedly) government, consistently gravitate to government?
+If government is so inefficient, so terrible and so destructive to free market competition, why do these folks, many of them huge supporters of Paul Ryan and Scott Walker, politically conservative, wealthy by any standard and ideologically conditioned against (supposedly) government, consistently gravitate to government?

 Every.
 One.
 Of.
 Them.